MattPears1/AI-Expert-Urology-DoubleBlind-Study2024/README.md

+ALL DATA TO BE ADDED BY 14TH JULY.
 Non-Technical Skills Training with GPT-4 for Urology Trainees Welcome to the repository for our study on integrating Generative Pre-trained Transformer 4 (GPT-4) into non-technical skills training for urology trainees.
 This project explores how artificial intelligence can enhance training processes by comparing the efficacy of AI-driven feedback with traditional human feedback.

 Contents